1lann/cete/README.md

 For single document updates (such as incrementing a value), you can use the `Update` method which constantly re-attempts the update until the counter matches, eradicating race conditions.
 Alternatively you can use the counter yourself and implement the logic to handle unmatched counters.

 For more complex transactions, you'll need to implement your own solution.
 Although typically if you need more complex transactions you would be willing to sacrifice performance for an ACID compliant database.
+That being said if you need ACID compliance, I recommend you to use one of the great BoltDB wrappers that are available, such as [Storm](https://github.com/asdine/storm).

 If you're desperate to use transactions with Cete, you can implement your own 2 phase commits.